Greta Stoddart

 She studied Drama at Manchester University and acting at the Ecole Internationale de Théâtre Jacques Lecoq in Paris.

-In 1990 Greta returned to the UK where she lived in London for 17 years, co-founding the theatre company Brouhaha.
-She co-wrote and performed in 3 shows touring UK, Europe and Mexico.
+Returning to the UK, she lived in London for 17 years, co-founding the theatre company Brouhaha, with whom she co-wrote and performed 3 shows touring UK, Europe and Mexico, winning the Prix d’Or at the Festival de Villard de Lans, France in 1992.

-Over the next few years her poems were published in magazines and newspapers including The IndependentTLS, Poetry Review and The Sunday Times.
+Over the next few years her poems were published in magazines and newspapers including The Independent, TLS, Poetry Review, The Spectator and The Sunday Times.

-In 2001 Anvil Press published her first collection At Home in the Dark which won the Geoffrey Faber Memorial Prize.
+In 2001 Anvil Press published her first collection At Home in the Dark which was shortlisted for the Forward Prize for Best First Collection and won the Geoffrey Faber Memorial Prize

-Her second collection Salvation Jane (Anvil) was shortlisted for the 2008 Costa Book Award and her third collection Alive Alive O (Bloodaxe) was shortlisted for the 2016 Roehampton Poetry Prize.
+Her second collection Salvation Jane (Anvil) was shortlisted for the 2008 Costa Book Award and her third Alive Alive O (Bloodaxe) was shortlisted for the 2016 Roehampton Poetry Prize.

 In 2012 her poem Deep Sea Diver was shortlisted for the Forward Prize for Best Individual poem.

-Who’s there? a poem for radio was broadcast on Radio 4's Echo Chamber, was BBC Pick of the Week and shortlisted for the 2017 Ted Hughes Award.
+Who’s there? a long poem for radio was broadcast on Radio 4's Echo Chamber, was BBC Pick of the Week and shortlisted for the 2017 Ted Hughes Award.

 In 2022 her fourth collection Fool (Bloodaxe) was published.